 We'll continue.

-All right, 20 uh five now until the top of the hour, 800 nine four one Sean Tollfree, telephone number.
+All right, 25 now till the top of the hour, 800-941.

 All right, I know we've been doing news, news, impeachment, impeachment, and everything else in between.

-Uh just wanted to take a break, preview a little bit.
+I just wanted to take a break, preview a little bit.

-I think it airs in the pregame, somewhere in the three or four o'clock hour.
+I think it airs in the pregame somewhere in the three or four o'clock hour.

-We'll probably go longer and run the rest of it Monday on Hannity on Fox, but uh it's an honor.
+We'll probably go longer and run the rest of it Monday on Hannity on Fox, but it's an honor.

 Oh, I don't know.

-Nothing really going on except let's see, never ending impeachment and witch hunts and conspiracy theories.
+Nothing really going on except, let's see, never-ending impeachment and witch hunts and conspiracy theories.

-We have an election in two hundred and seventy-eight days.
+We have an election in 278 days.

 Isn't there really nothing I can think of?